ga4gh/data-security/AAI/AAIConnectProfile.md

 [OAuth 2.0 Threat Model and Security Considerations (RFC 6819)](https://tools.ietf.org/html/rfc6819).

 ### Flow of Claims

+Embedded Claim Signatories, Identity Brokers, Claim Clearinghouses and their related clients can be configured to operate in many different ways.
+The diagram shows some non-normative ways these components can interoperate.
+Near the bottom of the diagram, three separate example application use cases are outlined sharing the same ecosystem of servers from above (see notes and use case descriptions below).

 ![FlowOfClaims](https://github.com/ga4gh/data-security/blob/master/AAI/aai%20flow%20of%20claims.png)

 Notes:

--   The above diagram shows how claims flow from a [Claim Source](#term-claim-source) to a Claim Clearinghouse that uses them.
+-   The diagram above shows how claims flow from a [Claim Source](#term-claim-source) to Claim Clearinghouses that uses them.

 -   This does not label all of the Relying Party relationships along this chain to the Identity Broker or Claim Signatory, where each recipient in the chain is typically -- but not always -- the relying party of the auth flow that